imnublet/imnublet.github.io/_posts/2019-02-4-My-First-Discord-Bot.md

 ## About

-A discord bot which automate tasks for you.
+A discord bot which automates tasks for you.
 This project is still under construction and will soon be public.

-## Bot commands
-`,ouija` Ask the magical eightball a question, and see how it responds.

-`"xd" is a blacklisted word` please refrain from using such vulgar language.
-The bot wil mention the user which used the word, and call them out.

-WIP